 How to Make Chicken Noodle Soup

-Making this satisfying chicken noodle soup is really quite simple.
+Making this chicken noodle soup recipe is really quite as simple as adding all of your ingredients to a large dutch oven.

 With the leftover oil in your pan, add in your onion, celery and carrot.
-Let your veggies sweat down and carmelize for about 15 minutes.
-Add in your garlic and herbs.
+Let your veggies sweat down and caramelize for about 15 minutes, or until soft.
+Add in your garlic and herbs and give the contents a good stir.

 Taste your broth and season with salt and pepper and adjust to your liking.